Define basic skills children should have when they begin kindergarten #2932

 12. Define and identify common signs and behaviors of children and youth with cerebral palsy.

-17. Define and identify common signs and behaviors of children and youth with depression.
+17. Define and identify common signs and behaviors of children and youth with hemophilia.

 18. Demonstrate an understanding of how to foster self-regulation skills in children.